sin5678/inav_cn_wiki/iNavFlight-Missions.md

 # Ground Control Stations

 Currently there are two GCS applications widely used for iNav mission management, [ezgui](http://ez-gui.com/) (Android) and [mwp](https://github.com/stronnag/mwptools) (Linux).
 In future, other options may become available, particularly as the MAVLink protocol becomes supported by iNav.
-However, MAVLink based tools will only provide monitoring, **ezgui** and **mwp** provide full mission definition, mission upload and download to and the from the FC, mission monitoring and mission recording.
+However, MAVLink based tools will only provide monitoring.

-ezgui and mwp both support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission monitoring and mission logging. ezgui also provides a FC configuration capability.
+**ezgui** and **mwp** both support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging. ezgui also provides a FC configuration capability.

 ## EZGui (Android)